okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/token-hook/index.md

 ---
-title: Token Inline Hook Reference
+title: Token inline hook reference
 excerpt: Customize tokens returned by the Okta API Access Management process flow.
 ---

-# Token Inline Hook Reference
+# Token inline hook reference

-This page provides reference documentation for Token Inline Hooks, one type of Inline Hook supported by Okta.
+This page provides reference documentation for token inline hooks, one type of Inline Hook supported by Okta.
 It provides sample JSON objects that are contained in the outbound request from Okta to your external service, and sample JSON objects that you can include in your response.

 ## See also

-For a general introduction to Okta Inline Hooks, see [Inline Hooks](/docs/concepts/inline-hooks/).
+For a general introduction to Okta inline hooks, see [inline hooks](/docs/concepts/inline-hooks/).

 For information on the API for registering external service endpoints with Okta, see [Inline Hooks Management API](/docs/reference/api/inline-hooks/).